 From the NetBIOS config> prompt, displays the NetBIOS filtering configuration prompt (NETBIOS Filter config>).

-Theis prompt allow you to set up NetBIOS name and byte filters.
+This prompt allows you to set up NetBIOS byte filters.

 See Chapter 11 "Configuring and Monitoring NetBIOS Name and Byte Filters," for more information on the commands available at this prompt.